@indexes

-Defines Global Secondary Indexes for your project's DynamoDB tables. @indexes
+Defines Global Secondary Indexes for your project’s DynamoDB tables. @tables-indexes should only ever be paired with @tables.

 DynamoDB is a powerful database, though different from both SQL and NoSQL databases.
 It is highly recommended to dig into Amazon's resources to familiarize yourself with it: